Causes And Symptoms Of Smiling Depression

 Listen actively, acknowledging what they are sharing and even offer to be there as a listening ear in the future.
-If you feel that the situation has gotten more serious and required an intervention, don't just jump in and do so without talking to them about your concerns first.
-Help them to see that you are motivated by love and outline the plan of action you feel is necessary.
+If you feel that the situation has gotten more serious and requires an intervention, don't just jump in without talking to them about your concerns first.
+Help them to see that you are motivated by love, then work together to outline a plan of action you feel is necessary.
 Support them as they take those steps.

 Those who have progressed to suicidal thoughts need the intervention of a licensed and trained therapist, who can help them to address those feelings in a way that does not involve physical harm to themselves.

 Be a source of support as they decide to see a therapist.
-For someone who has this mask in place, visiting a therapist for the first time may not be easy.
-Your support could be critical for getting them in the door, thus taking the first steps to address their feelings in a way that will benefit them for a long time to come.
+For someone wearing this mask, visiting a therapist for the first time may not be easy.
+Your support could be critical for getting them in the door to take the first steps in addressing their feelings in a way that will benefit them for a long time to come.

 Having Compassion For Yourself

-If you suffer from smiling depression, it is important to recognize that no one is perfect.
-It might not be easy to say to yourself, but you need to recognize that you will make mistakes.
-When others make mistakes or deal with difficult situations, you have compassion for them.
+If you suffer from smiling depression, it is important to recognize that no one is perfect, and that you will make mistakes.
+When others make mistakes or deal with difficult situations, it's important to have compassion for them.
 The point is that you need to have self-compassion, as you would for others.

-Start by taking care of yourself, including eating right and exercising.
-These actions can help you to create a pattern of self-care, which is critical as you address the feeling of low self-worth and sadness.
-You also need to keep to your normal routine, as you address your depression, particularly the feelings and thoughts behind it.
+Start by taking care of yourself, including eating right, exercising, and keeping to your normal routine.
+These actions can help you to create a pattern of self-care, which is critical as you address the feelings of low self-worth and sadness.
+It will also help you process the feelings and thoughts behind the symptoms.